 One more of Nature’s winged jewels

 The hike accomplished, I bathed my stinging legs and hot head and arms in the Lochsa River.
 What a glorious day.
-I finished it with two cold beers at the Lodge, a little rest, a nice drive to Butte, Montana, and – oh, the joy – a hot bath and a long sleep.
+I completed it with two cold beers at the Lodge, a little rest, and a nice drive to Butte, Montana, and – oh, the joy – a hot bath and a long sleep.
 The hike took 8 1/2 hours all told, including the hour-long accidental detour.

 Ordinary Philosophy and its Traveling Philosophy / History of Ideas series is a labor of love and ad-free, supported by patrons and readers like you.
 Please offer your support today!